jeedom/documentations/en_US/contribute/doc.md

 ## Jeedom Core documentation

-The Core documentation is on the Core repository, in the doc directory : [https://github.com/jeedom/core/tree/alpha/docs/fr_FR](https://github.com/jeedom/core/tree/alpha/docs/fr_FR)
+The Core documentation is on the Core repository, in the doc directory: [https://github.com/jeedom/core/tree/alpha/docs/en_US](https://github.com/jeedom/core/tree/alpha/docs/en_US).

 For each Jeedom page, you have a page.md corresponding.